 - Apply aloe vera gel to reduce inflammation.
 It also has a protective effect against radiation skin damage and, thus, may help you heal quickly (2).

 If itching persists, you may consult a doctor who can prescribe stronger medications to relieve the symptoms.
-For example, anti-allergy medications or corticosteroids may help heal your sun rash allergy.
-Your doctor may also perform phototherapy to reduce the occurrence of these rashes.
+For example, anti-allergy medications or corticosteroidsi XNatural pigments produced by plants, algae, and photosynthetic bacteria, which are also found in fruits and vegetables. may help heal your sun rash allergy.
+Your doctor may also perform phototherapyi XThe intentional exposure of skin to natural or artificial light to treat skin conditions brought on by an immune system overreaction. to reduce the occurrence of these chronic rashes.

 Though you can treat sun rash fairly easily, they can recur.
 So, it is important to learn how to keep your skin protected.
 Read on to learn the ways to prevent sun allergy rash.